 The combination of diffuser transmittance, interference filter transmittance, and photodetector sensitivity yields spectral response of a quantum sensor.
-A perfect photodetector/filter/diffuser combination would exactly reproduce the defined plant photosynthetic response to photons (equal weighting to all photons between 400 and 700 nm), but this is challenging in practice.
+A perfect photodetector/filter/diffuser combination would exactly match the defined plant photosynthetic response to photons (equal weighting to all photons between 400 and 700 nm, no weighting of photons outside this range), but this is challenging in practice.
 Mismatch between the defined plant photosynthetic response and sensor spectral response results in spectral error when the sensor is used to measure radiation from sources with a different spectrum than the radiation source used to calibrate the sensor (Federer and Tanner, 1966; Ross and Sulev, 2000).

-Spectral errors for PPFD measurements made under different radiation sources were calculated for the SQ-100 and SQ-500 series quantum sensors using the method of Federer and Tanner (1966).
+Spectral errors for PPFD measurements made under common radiation sources for growing plants were calculated for Apogee SQ-100/300 and SQ-500 series quantum sensors using the method of Federer and Tanner (1966).
 This method requires PPFD weighting factors (defined plant photosynthetic response), measured sensor spectral response (shown in Spectral Response section on page 7), and radiation source spectral outputs (measured with a spectroradiometer).
-Note, this method calculates spectral error only and does not consider calibration, cosine, and temperature errors.
-Spectral error data (listed in table below) indicate errors typically less than 5 % for sunlight in different conditions (clear, cloudy, reflected from plant canopies, transmitted below plant canopies) and common broad spectrum electric lamps (cool white fluorescent, metal halide, high pressure sodium), but larger errors for different mixtures of light emitting diodes (LEDs) for the SQ-100 series.
-Spectral errors for the SQ-500 series sensors are smaller than those for SQ-100 series sensors because the SQ-500 spectral response is a closer match to the defined plant photosynthetic response.
+Note, this method calculates spectral error only and does not consider calibration, directional (cosine), temperature, and stability/drift errors.
+Spectral error data (listed in table below) indicate errors less than 5 % for sunlight in different conditions (clear, cloudy, reflected from plant canopies, transmitted below plant canopies) and common broad spectrum electric lamps (cool white fluorescent, metal halide, high pressure sodium), but larger errors for different mixtures of light emitting diodes (LEDs) for the SQ-100 series sensors.
+Spectral errors for the SQ-500 series sensors are smaller than those for SQ-100 series sensors because the spectral response of SQ-500 series sensors is a closer match to the defined plant photosynthetic response.